whatisor/three-gpu-ecosystem-tests/README.md

 - ✅ **Vite + R3F**: Works.
 - ✅ **Next.js 14 + R3F**: Works in both Pages and App routers.
 - ❌ **Next.js 15 + R3F**: Does not work, except with Pages Router + React 18.
+- ✅ **Next.js 15 + R3F v9**: Works with a minor workaround, in both Pages and App routers.

 ✅ ⚠️ All **R3F** cases work but cause the warning ⚠️ `THREE.Renderer: .render() called before the backend is initialized.
 Try using .renderAsync() instead.`.